Tihi321/ts-utils/README.md

   - `rangeEach` &mdash; Callback is executed a range number of times
   - `rangeMap` &mdash; Creates a range custom array
   - `rangeReduce` &mdash; Reduces a range array
+  - `orderedPromiseAll` &mdash; Return array with all promises resolved in order, one after another

 - **Events**